Hydrangea is without doubt a most beautiful flower-bearing plant.

 If your soil is too chalky, your hydrangea may sag and show signs of exhaustion, and leaves will turn yellow.
 This is a form of chlorosis.

-- It helps to fertilize the soil with special hydrangea fertilizer and add as much heath as possible to the surface of the soil.
+- It helps to fertilize the soil with special hydrangea fertilizer.
+Additionally, spread as much heath as possible onto the surface of the soil.